On the constrained growth of complex scale-independent systems

 We apply this predictive model to the largest databases, i.e. actor productivity in the IMDb and user activities on Digg.
 The results are shown in Fig.~\ref{FutureResults}(top).
 By using the activity distribution on Digg after only three days (again without any temporal data, only the current activity distribution per user), we can extrapolate the distribution over the period of a month.
-In contrast, assuming a constant birth rate (as in classical preferential attachment \cite{Simon, Barabasi1999, Hebert2011_prl}) would lead to a predicted final population of 475,000 users.
-Our model correctly compensates for repeated traffic and predicts a population of 115,000 users; closer to the correct value of 139,000 and missing only some sudden bursts of new user influx.
+In contrast, assuming a constant birth rate (as in classical preferential attachment \cite{Simon, Barabasi1999, Hebert2011_prl}) leads to a predicted final population of 475,000 users.
+Our model correctly compensates for repeated traffic and predicts a population of 115,000 users, closer to the correct value of 139,000 and missing only some sudden bursts of new user influx.
 This observation embodies the strength of our model and the importance of a time dependent birth rate.
 Similar results are obtained for actor productivity on the IMDb.
-Quite remarkably, we reproduce the state of the system at year 2012 from its state at year 1974.
+Remarkably, we reproduce the state of the system at year 2012 from its state at year 1974.
 Given that extrapolation is a delicate procedure, it seems not unlikely that these agreements are not coincidental.
-As a comparison, the classic preferential attachment model shown in Fig.~\ref{FutureResults}(bottom) is incapable of discerning whether the scaling exponent of a system is increasing or decreasing with time.
-As this classic model ignores the temporal dependency introduced here, this certainly highlights the importance of linking the temporal and structural features of complex systems.
+As a comparison, the classical preferential attachment model shown in Fig.~\ref{FutureResults}(bottom) is incapable of discerning whether the scaling exponent of a system is increasing or decreasing with time.
+Since the classic model ignores the temporal dependency introduced here, our results highlight the importance of linking the temporal and organizational features of complex systems.